virtualcitySYSTEMS/map-ui/documentation/DEVELOPMENT.md

 - `install-plugins` to integrate externally managed and developed plugins, use the `plugins/package.json` and this script to install them.

-To develop @vcmap/core and @vcsuite/ui-components at the same time, they can be integrated using `npm link`
+To develop @vcmap/core at the same time, you can integrate it using `npm link`.

 ### Setting up Webstorm
 Make sure ESlint is activated